fatyogi/epever-upower-tracer/README.md

 Additional scripts
 ------------------
-`setTracerVoltages.py` will rewrite Tracer AN/BN voltages to support LiFePO4 batteries.
+`setTracerSettings.py` will rewrite Tracer AN/BN voltages to support LiFePO4 batteries.

-Current settings are for 24V LiFePO4, however the script can be easily changed to set values for 12V and also other types of batteries.
+Current settings are for 24V LiFePO4 (300Ah), however the script can be easily changed to set values for 12V and also other types of batteries.
 There is a pre-filled array for LiFePO4 and a Lead-Acid flooded battery in the script.
 See the comments on how to choose it.

-See [Battery voltage settings](epsolars-docs/LiFePO4-Settings.xlsx) in this repository
+See [Battery voltage settings](epsolars-docs/LiFePO4-Settings.xlsx) in this repository For example,

+''' up.setBatterySettings(batteryLiFePO4, 300, 12)

+will set your battery to 300Ah, 12V LiFePO4

 `ivctl.py` may be used to switch the inverter off/on for the night